CompuTec/computec-docs/docs/appengine/other/troubleshooting.md

 - Temporarily disable or correct the problematic customization.
 - Activate the CompuTec AppEngine company again.

-After successful activation, the CompuTec AppEngine instance will be assigned correctly.
+After resolving the issue, you will be able to activate **Background Processing** without problems.

 ## Problem: CompuTec AppEngine Fails to Start – Event ID 7000 or 7009